SQL Injection

 How can we prevent it?

-SQL Injection can occurr whenever you make database calls with untrusted variables in the SQL.
+SQL Injection can occur whenever you make database calls with untrusted variables in the SQL.
 There are a few different ways you can send SQL Statements in CFML.
 Each method has a way to prevent SQL Injection that involves parameritization.

 Preventing SQL Injection in CFQuery Tags